lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Black-Jack/README.md

 ### `croupier.rb`

-- Implement the `#state_of_the_game` method which builds a message containing the bank and player' scores.
+- Implement the `#state_of_the_game` method which builds a message containing the bank and player's scores.
 - Implement the `#end_game_message` method to be called at the end of the game, containing the game outcome (win/lost/push)
 - Implement the main `#play_game` method which runs a Black Jack game from the terminal.
 It should work this way: